wirelab/wirecraft/README.md

 * The static images are not uploaded into the assets folder.
 The assets are purely for Craft CMS and are not added to the git

 ### Common and known issues
 There are a few issues while installing the template you need to be careful of.
+Many of the errors and issues are not very verbose in Craft CMS.
+So, if you run into things like : `an unknown error has occured` you can first verify that there isn't something wrong with your settings.

 #### PHP.ini
 There are some settings you need to change in the PHP.ini.
 The settings you need to change are usually already in the ini file, but as a comment so you can use `CRTL + F` to find the settings.